Single image reflection removal via learning with multi-image constraints: Approach

+However, training such a one-branch fully convolution neural network is challenging, as it does not support two concurrent outputs for a given single input image.
+To transform this network more suitably, we introduce the latent code that explicitly represents the background or reflection information.
 This latent code is implemented as the learnable parameters (scale and shift) in the first instance normalization layer, which is decoupled from the network as an independent parameterized vector.
 During the training process, two latent codes that represent the background and reflection are independently learned.
 Given a single input image, the output of the reflection removal network is determined by switching the two controllable latent codes.
 As the instance normalization layer takes 64 feature maps as input, the latent code is only defined in a tiny vector of size 128.
 Benefited from such a design, the specific background or reflection information are all encoded into these 128 learnable parameters, while all the other network weights are shared for them.

-Experimentally, we observe the best performance by selecting the first instance normalization layer, since in this manner, most subsequent layers can leverage the latent code to better differentiate the background and reflection.
+Experimentally, we observe the best performance by selecting the first instance normalization layer, since in this manner, the most subsequent layers can leverage the latent code to better differentiate the background and reflection.

-Note there is only one reflection removal network that exists in our full pipeline, and all the different inputs are fed through the same network individually.
-Such a design support further extension to three or more inputs without modifying the architecture.
-In this paper, we take only two reflection images as input for simplicity.
-Benefited from such a design, our framework can also be naturally switched for single image reflection removal during evaluation.
-We demonstrate more inspiring experiments regarding the learned latent code in the supplementary material.
+Experimentally, we observe better generalization ability on real images of our proposed reflection removal network backbone compared to the implementation of two independent networks.
+Our solution benefits from the limited exploration space for background and reflection information defined by the size of the latent code, and hence tends to overfit less on the synthetic images.